wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-monitord.rst

 ossec-monitord
 ==============

-The ossec-monitord program monitors agent connectivity and compresses daily log files.
+The ossec-monitord program monitors agent connectivity.
+In addition, it rotates and compresses internal logs daily, or when they reach a certain configurable size.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config>, as the configuration file.                                                  |